Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdreal.md

 **Behavior**

-It rounds `a` to its nearest integer.
+Rounds `a` to its nearest integer.

 **Usage**